Content marketing ROI: How to measure impact and drive results

 What is the average ROI of content marketing?

-While it's important to consider before you start investing in content marketing, calculating an average ROI is easier said than done because it can vary widely per industry.
+While it's important to consider before you start investing in content marketing, finding an average ROI is easier said than done because it can vary widely per industry.
 It's not just about whether a business is B2B or B2C—it's about how much the industry relies on content to guide customers through their sales funnel.

-First Page Sage measured the ROI of content marketing for several businesses, and their findings show how it varies across different industries.
+For example, First Page Sage measured the ROI of content marketing for several businesses, and their findings show how it varies across different industries.

 Source